acend/kubernetes-basics-training/content/en/docs/10/01/_index.md

 ## Scaling

 Scaling is handled differently in StatefulSets.
-When scaling up from 3 to 5 replicas in a Deployment, two additional Pods could be started at the same time (based on the configuration).
-Using the StatefulSet it seems to be more "in control".
+When scaling up from 3 to 5 replicas in a Deployment, two additional Pods are started at the same time (based on the configuration).

-Example with RabbitMQ:
+Using a StatefulSet, scaling is done serially:

+Let's use our RabbitMQ example again:

-1. Scale `kubectl scale deployment rabbitmq --replicas=5 --namespace <namespace>`
+1. The StatefulSet is scaled up using: `{{% param cliToolName %}} scale deployment rabbitmq --replicas=5 --namespace <namespace>`
 1. `rabbitmq-3` is started
-1. When `rabbitmq-3` is done starting up (State: "Ready", take a look at the readiness probe), `rabbitmq-4` follows with the start procedure
+1. As soon as Pod `rabbitmq-3` is in `Ready` state the same procedure starts for `rabbitmq-4`

-On downscaling, the order is vice versa.
-The "youngest" Pod will be stopped in the first place, and it needs to be finished before the "second youngest" Pod is stopped.
+When scaling down the order is inverted.
+The highest-numbered Pod will be stopped first.
-Order for scaling down: `rabbitmq-4`, `rabbitmq-3`, etc.
+As soon as it has finished terminating the now highest-numbered Pod is stopped.
+This procedure is repeated as long as the desired number of replicas has not been reached.

 ## Update procedure

-During an update of an application with a StatefulSet the "youngest" Pod will be the first to be updated and only after a successful start the next Pod will follow.
+During an update of an application with a StatefulSet the highest-numbered Pod will be the first to be updated and only after a successful start the next Pod follows.

-1. Youngest Pod will be stopped
+1. Highest-numbered Pod is stopped
-1. New Pod with new image version is started
+1. New Pod (with new image tag) is started
-1. Having a successful readiness probe, the second youngest Pod will be stopped
+1. If the new Pod successfully starts, the procedure is repeated for the second highest-numbered Pod
-1. And so on...
+1. And so on

-If the start of a new Pod fails the update will be interrupted so that the architecture of your application won't break.
+If the start of a new Pod fails, the update will be interrupted so that the architecture of your application won't break.

-## Trivia
+## Dedicated persistent volumes

-As StatefulSets have predictable names---which are reused---you can integrate PVCs into the sets from a configured StorageClass.
-They will also be used on scaling up!
-As names are predictable a 1-to-1 relation is given.
-By setting a _partition_ updates can be splitted into two steps.
+A very convenient feature is that unlike a Deployment a StatefulSet makes it possible to attach a different, dedicated persistent volume to each of its Pods.
+This is done using a so-called _VolumeClaimTemplate_.
+This spares you from defining identical Deployments with 1 replica each but different volumes.

 ## Conclusion